Early prostate cancer usually causes no symptoms. More advanced prostate cancers sometimes cause symptoms, such as:

 - Pain in the hips, back (spine), chest (ribs), or other areas from cancer that has spread to bones

-Other conditions can also cause many of these same symptoms.
-For example, trouble passing urine is much more often caused by benign prostatic hyperplasia (BPH) than cancer.
-Still, it’s important to tell your doctor if you have any of these problems so that the cause can be found and treated, if needed.
+Most of these problems are more likely to be caused by something other than prostate cancer.
+For example, trouble urinating is much more often caused by benign prostatic hyperplasia (BPH), a non-cancerous growth of the prostate.
+Still, it’s important to tell your doctor if you have any of these symptoms so that the cause can be found and treated, if needed.